anon-blue/anon.blue/README.txt

-                   i  'm a voice too. what is
+                   i  'm a voice too. what is ghourt? tell me. aa yourself.

-              i want to forget everything. can i?
+              i want to forget everything. can i?                    aaaaaaaaaaa aaA

                                                                     I guess that
  you could speak out now.